Pittt1/data-visualization-app/README.md

-Simple app imitation Login/Logout using Vuex.
+Simple app imitation Login/Logout using Vuex and Vuetify for visualization data from Art Institute of Chicago API.

 Get data from REST API and show in box.
 UpdatedAt, Title, and ArtistTitle.
 I tried to fetch a picture with the ternary operator, but there was a problem and there was not enough time to solve it.